Omarev2200/SlotsGame/README.md

-#Run with visual studio code and use live server
+### Run with visual studio code and use live server.